 Additionally, new furnaces are designed to work with other high-efficiency HVAC products, such as air conditioners.
 The air conditioner blowers offer your heating system an extra bump so it can deliver cool air around your home efficiently.
 Special features like variable speed motors will also help lessen noise associated with operating your equipment and easily meet your occupant's airflow needs.

-What energy efficiency standard should I look for in an air conditioner in Colorado Springs?
+What energy efficiency standard should I look for in an air conditioner?

 The Department of Energy recently increased the minimum efficiency levels for air conditioners, heat pumps, and packaged units manufactured after Jan.
-1, 2015, since heating and cooling contributes significantly to a homes total energy usage.
-The requirements vary by region, so call Mitchell Heating for the efficiency standards for Colorado Springs.
+1, 2015, since heating and cooling contribute significantly to a home's total energy usage.
+The requirements vary by region, so call Mitchell Heating and Cooling for the efficiency standards for your area.

 How can I reduce my energy costs?

 There are several ways to decrease your energy costs and one of the best ways is to make sure you have an energy-efficient HVAC system.
 Mitchell Heating has many highly efficient products that will help lower the amount of energy you are using and save you money.
 In addition to shopping for products that have the Energy Star® certification, high SEER ratings for air conditioners, or AFUE ratings for furnaces, here are some other steps to consider:

 - Remember to book routine maintenance and have an experienced contractor take a look at your system to make sure it's running efficiently.

 - If you have clear areas of your home that you need to heat or cool, you might consider a zoning system.
 This allows you to target that area and gets rid of wasted energy on heating or cooling areas that aren't used.